roseengineering/rfcascade/README.md

 input transformations as command line options:

 ```
--cascade <filename>  : cascades the network with the given touchstone file.
+-cascade             : cascade the top two networks on the stack together
+-deembed             : deembed the output of the top two networks on the stack
+-ideembed            : deembed the input of the top two networks on the stack
--cbg                 : transforms the network into a common-base arrangement.
+-cbg                 : transform network on top of stack into a common-base arrangement.
--ccd                 : transforms the network into a common-collector arrangement.
+-ccd                 : transform network on top of stack into a common-collector arrangement.
--iseries <ohms>      : cascades a series resistor with the input of the network.
+-series <ohms>       : push a series resistor onto the stack
--ishunt <ohms>       : cascades a shunt resistor with the input of the network.
+-shunt <ohms>        : push a shunt resistor onto the stack
--oseries <ohms>      : cascades output of the network with a series resistor.
--oshunt <ohms>       : cascades output of the network with a shunt resistor.
--lift <complex>      : lifts the network from ground and inserts a complex impedance.
+-lift <complex>      : lift top network from ground and inserts a complex impedance.
--lift <inductance>   : lifts the network from ground and inserts an inductor.
+-lift <inductance>   : lift top network from ground and inserts an inductor.
+-f <filename.s2p>    : push a network onto the stack
 ```

 By default the utlitilty outputs a touchstone file with